cavo789/blog/blog/2023/11/04/docker-joomla/index.md

 The indentation in makefile **SHOULD BE** made using tabs and not spaces, this is crucial.
 So please make sure, if your file didn't work, you know what to do.
 :::

 Now, instead of running f.i. `docker compose up --detach` for running your Joomla site, just run `make up`.
 Instead of running `docker run --name phpmyadmin -d --link joomladb:db --network kingsbridge_default -p 8089:80 phpmyadmin` to start phpmyadmin, just run `make phpmyadmin`.
+To launch the browser and surf on your site, it will be `make start`.

 :::tip Use printf to echo valuable information
 By typing `make phpmyadmin`, it would be nice to see, on the console, the credentials to use and a small tip like this: